tytydraco/yessleep/out/My_brother_should_never_have_agreed_to_be_ethically_altered.md

-My older brother, Shane, has spent the last ten years in prison and, until recently, it looked like he might be in there for the rest of his life.
+My older brother, Shane, had spent the last ten years in prison and it looked like he might be in there for the rest of his life.
 However, he called me recently to say that they were opening up a new early-release program and they would let him out immediately on a probationary period if he agreed to participate.
 Some sort of new process—an “ethical alteration” to prevent future criminal activity.

 God, how I wish now that he had just told them no…